Skip to Main Content

 Here a list of key journals in your subject area:

-The library subscribes to print journals, also referred as periodicals, for some subjects such as languages.
-Print Journals are usually Reference only, this means they cannot be borrowed.
-You can find recent issues of print journals on the open shelves while older volumes are kept at STORE and have to be requested, in advance, either via the library catalogue or the Stores request form.
+The library subscribes to print journals, or periodicals, for some subjects such as languages.
+Print journals are usually Reference only, this means they cannot be borrowed.
+Recent issues of print journals are on the open shelves while older volumes are kept at STORE and have to be requested, in advance, either via the library catalogue or the Stores request form.

 If you know the title of the article you need, you can enter it directly in the Explore search box.
 If UCL Libraries have an electronic subscription to the journal in which the article is published, this will appear in your results list and you can download the full-text following the instructions provided.
 The same applies if you're looking for a journal article using one of the many article-specific UCL Databases.